Imposter Syndrome: Five Ways to Feel Better

 Imposter Syndrome doesn’t stand a chance when you are putting words to paper.
 A filter comes off.
 If you journal stream-of-consciousness style, you spit out those demons.
 Through some form of magic comes reality.

 Often times I “wake-up” mid-writing to see something I’ve just penned is ludicrous, and as I continue to break it down, I begin to take hold of who I am again.

 Even if it’s just one page a day, make writing a priority.
 I suggest doing it before you get out of bed until it becomes a morning addiction.

 3. Success List

-It seems so simple, childlike even, but keeping a list of your successes is one of the best forms of Imposter Syndrome treatment.
+It seems so simple—childlike even—but keeping a list of your successes is one of the best forms of Imposter Syndrome treatment.

-In essence, Imposter Syndrome is just a silly technique our darker mind uses to beat us down.
+In essence, Imposter Syndrome is just a silly technique our darker self uses to beat us down.
 We need to be able to remind Imposter Syndrome that it’s stupid.

 Keep it on your phone so that you can access it anytime, because I know you have your phone on you all the time.